-Pipefy's email template editor enables you to use markdown to edit the content in your email templates.
+Pipefy's email template editor enables you to use markdown and some html code options to edit the content in your email templates.

 If you want to take it a step further to make your email templates look even greater, here are a few customization options that may help you with that: